JetBrains/kotlin/GRADLE_PLUGIN.md

 * __compileKonan__.
 Aggregate task to build all the Kotlin/Native artifacts for all available targets. `konan.build.targets` project property also may be used to override the target list.
 The task has no properties to use by a build script.

-* __run__.
-This task builds and runs all the executable artifacts supported by the current host.
-Additional run parameters can be passed using the `runArgs` project property:
+* __run<ArtifactName>__.
+Such a task is created for each executable supported by current host and allows one to run this executable.
+The task is an instance of Gradle's [`Exec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.Exec.html) so it supports all settings provided by `Exec`.
+Additionally, run parameters may be passed to the task using the `runArgs` project property:

     ```
     ./gradlew run -PrunArgs='foo bar'
     ```

-    The task has no properties to use by a build script.

 The plugin also edits the default `build` and `clean` tasks so that the first one allows one to build all the artifacts supported
 (it's dependent on the `compileKonan` task) and the second one removes the files created by the Kotlin/Native build.